jdavasligil/forsaken-realms/src/content/docs/first-edition/forsaken-realms-srd.md

   </summary>
 Ada decides her character was an <b>honest sailor</b> who was <b>cursed</b>.

-Her imagination fills the gaps: the PC paid no heed to the old superstitions and cursed the lord of the deep after losing a close mate in a storm.
-The crew then suffered a bout of misfortune, soon blaming the PC.
-Eventually, the PC was marooned and left to die.
-The dread lord of the sea had cursed and abandoned her.
-Surviving for months off of crab and seaweed, they eventually crafted a makeshift raft which delivered her, after much turmoil, back to land.
+Her character was cursed by the dread lord of the sea, a terrible god, for not paying respects with her fellow sailors.
+As a result, her friends and crew died, and she was marooned for weeks.

+She has the <b>Navigate Sea</b> and <b>Mercantile Lore</b> skills, and gains the <b>Cursed</b> aspect, the exact nature of which is up to the GM.
 </details>

 #### Traits